 - Net impact: $57 higher monthly payment despite lower interest rates

-Mike, a 35-year-old with a 650 credit score, originally planned to buy a 2-year-old imported SUV but shifted strategies:
+Another hypothetical scenario: a 35-year-old with a 650 credit score who originally planned to buy a 2-year-old imported SUV but shifted strategies:

 Original Plan: